 We prefer to get a jump start and purchase decent-size trees from the local nursery in 5 gallon pots since fig trees can already take several years to bear fruit.
 However, you can also propagate your own cuttings from a friend’s tree and grow your own fig tree that way too.

 What kind of fig tree should I get?

 Black Mission and Brown Turkey are two very well-known types of figs, but there are dozens of interesting and delicious varieties to choose from!
 It’s important to select a fig tree variety that is well-suited for your climate, space, and taste buds.
 Read descriptions before making a purchase.
 I always suggest checking locally-owned nurseries first; they should carry varieties that grow well in your area.
-I’m working on writing up a detailed list of dozens of fig varieties – stay tuned!
+I’m working on writing up a detailed list of 18 different fig varieties (available now here!)
 In the meantime, let’s take a deeper look at how to best choose…

 Most fig tree varieties grow best outdoors in hardiness zones 8 through 11 where summers are long and hot and winters are mild.
 However, some fig tree varieties can survive in much colder climates too!
 For instance, the ‘Chicago Hardy’ fig grows in zone 6.
 Many others are adapted down to zone 7, especially when planted in a protected location.
 Celeste and Brown Turkey are two other popular fig varieties well-suited for cold climates.

 Here on the Central Coast of California, we seek out figs that thrive in more temperate conditions (such as Desert King or Corky’s Honey Delight) since we have moderately cool, foggy summers.
 Fig varieties that prefer high heat won’t be as sweet and fruitful here, such as Violette de Bordeaux or Kadota – both of which I’ve heard great things about!